 Oasis will be recruiting a full-time specialist outreach worker that will be supporting the people using substances who present at Bucks Safe Haven.
 We will be offering harm reduction, motivational work and, if appropriate, we will support people into treatment with One Recovery Bucks and other support opportunities.

-In December we were gifted a converted Luton van, which we are now refurbishing so that we can provided a mobile outreach service.
+Last year we were gifted a converted Luton van.
+This van had been built and used as a live in vehicle, which greatly limited the usable space which we are now refurbishing so that we can provided a mobile outreach service.
 This will enable us to take some of our services out on the road, engaging with people who, for whatever reason, may not be able to access place based support.
 In time, the van, which we are calling ‘Blue’, will have wifi installed so that we are able to provide computer and internet access as part of our outreach offer.
 We are keen to be present at some of the key festivals, events and community sessions taking place throughout the County.